 Do Artists Need Managers?

-I recently had a conversation with an established sculptor who told me about a commission that he had competed for and apparently won, but which was now on hold indefinitely.
+I recently had a conversation with an established sculptor who told me about a commission he had competed for and apparently won, but which was now on hold indefinitely.
 A large resort/hotel complex had offered two sculpture commissions-- one for a major outdoor piece and the other for a substantial indoor one.
 According to the rules of the competition, the two top entries would each win one of the commissions.

 This sculptor and another sculptor, both of whom happened to know each other, won the two competitions.
 The outdoor sculpture commission was to pay approximately $1.2 million and the indoor one, about $400,000.
 Both sculptors were asked to fly to corporate headquarters to discuss the details of their upcoming projects-- and here's where the trouble began.